htetmyatthar/server-manager/README.md

     ```bash
     sudo crontab -e
     ```
-    - Add the Cron job, for example to restart the server-manager every day at 2 AM, add the following line.
+    - Add the Cron job, for example to renew the server-manager every day, add the following line.
     ```txt
-    0 2 * * * /bin/systemctl restart v2ray
+    @daily certbot renew --quiet; systemctl restart server-manager
     ```
     - Verify the cronjob you have just added.
     ```bash